-Passiflora caerulea, also known as "Blue Passionflower" has become a very known and interesting plant to have both indoors and outdoors.
+Passiflora Caerulea, also known as Passion Flowers or Bluecrown Passionflower, has become a very known and interesting plant to have both indoors and outdoors.
 In this article, we'll explore the origins of this plant, as well as its religious symbolism.
-If you've never heard of passiflora caerulea, you're going to want to know more about it.
+If you've never heard of Passiflora Caerulea, you're going to want to know more about it.

-Passiflora Caerulea- The “Passion Flower” Plant You Should Know About
+Passiflora Caerulea - The 'Passion Flower' You Should Know About

-One of the most glamorous climbers and indoor thriving plants is the award-winning passiflora caerulea, a vigorous, large semi-evergreen climber with twining tendrils.
+One of the most glamorous climbers and indoor thriving plants is the award-winning Passiflora Caerulea, a vigorous, large semi-evergreen climber with twining tendrils.
 The exotic beauty of its flowers is absolutely captivating, featuring white, sometimes pink-flushed with a ring of blue, white, and purple filaments.
+The Bluecrown Passionflower is the most common of all Passifloras.

 Origin of Passiflora Caerulea